nearll/okta-scripts/user-creation/README.md

 The script will ask you for how many members you want to create payloads for in the data file.

-_Note: Since all we are doing is creating a data file their is no input validation, use at your own risk._
+_Note: Since all we are doing is creating a data file there is no input validation, use at your own risk._

 From https://developer.okta.com/docs/reference/api/users/#create-user-with-password